gloriading/move/README.md

 - text-wrap/overflow thing within the calendar

 - provide a list of exercise that has been recorded before with a drop down menu
+- how to let user choose to take a screenshot with dates on it

 - after changing format of record form, the autocomplete does not work

+- fix the width of the calendar

 - automatching colour scheme... records/new.html.erb
   + when click on edit, no autocomplete